Alberto Falcone: Television

 Alberto Falcone appears in The Penguin, portrayed by Michael Zegen.
 Following his father Carmine's assassination, the drug-addicted Alberto becomes heir-apparent to his criminal empire.
 Alberto later reveals to Oswald "Oz" Cobb his fear of not being able to live up to his father's reputation.
-Oz attempts to assure him, but Alberto later mocks him while in a drunken stupor, leading to Oz killing him.
+Oz attempts to assure him, but Alberto later mocks him while in a drunken stupor, leading to Oz impulsively killing him.